grislyeye/three-meet/pages/backgrounds/noble.md

 | ----------------- | - |
 | 1st               | Servant |

 You are the descendant of a wealthy family.
-You've led an idle life, and stand to inherit and inherit well.
-Which brings its own problems...

 <header>